Home » Top Tips » What are 5 pros and 5 cons of the NHS?

 • Monitoring of key targets (see below)

-• Measurement against a framework that considers various dimensions, including technical quality, responsiveness, and patient views (Friends and Family).
+• Measurement against a framework that includes quality, responsiveness, and patient views (Friends and Family Test).

 4. Cost-effectiveness

 Another major benefit of the UK’s healthcare system is its cost-effectiveness.
-It can deliver comprehensive care at comparatively low expenditures when compared to other developed nations.
+It can deliver comprehensive care at comparatively low cost compared to other developed countries.

 The average cost of healthcare per individual per year in the United Kingdom is about £2,700; with an NHS approximate budget of £180 billion in 2023/24 (with population of 67 million).
-This represents 10% of GDP (i.e. of your hard-earnt taxes).
+This represents about 11% of GDP (i.e. of your hard-earnt taxes).

 5. Focus on preventive care